 Taking Our Commitments to the Next Level

-Our Responsible Sourcing/Vendor Partnership Program (RSVP) is designed to support projects that we believe will lead to a more sustainable future.
-The purpose of this program is to fund a variety of stewardship projects that support the protection of our most precious of ocean resources.
-RSVP collectively applies a certain percentage of our purchases to these initiatives.
+Our Responsible Sourcing Program (RSP) is designed to support projects that we believe will lead to a more sustainable future.
+The purpose of this program is to fund a variety of stewardship projects that support the protection of our most precious ocean resources.

 The key to our program is participation.
 That means we are engaged not just with issues of sustainability but also actively engaged in educating both our customers and vendor network relative to the issues the seafood industry needs to courageously face.

-RSVP funding also helps Santa Monica Seafood identify, qualify and verify new (and existing) suppliers.
-We are vested in making sure that every entity with which we do business shares our commitment to food safety, supply integrity and sustainable practices.
-Such investment in the supply side of the equation provides both continual assessment as well as gaining valuable insights we can, in turn, pass along to our customers.
+RSP funding also helps Santa Monica Seafood identify, qualify and verify new (and existing) suppliers.
+We are vested in making sure that every entity with which we do business shares our commitment to food safety, supply integrity, and sustainable practices.
+Such investment in the supply side of the equation provides both continual assessments as well as gaining valuable insights we can, in turn, pass along to our customers.

-To learn more about the current projects we’re supporting with RSVP funds, here is a current list of the initiatives the Company is working on:
+To learn more about the current projects we’re supporting with RSP funds, here is a current list of the initiatives the Company is working on:

 Comunidad y Biodiversidad (COBI) partnered with the fishing Cooperative of Magdalena Bay (CBM) and the non-profit recreational diving organization Reef Check to establish a 1,384.73 ha Magdalena Bay Marine Protected Area (MPA) in 2010.
 The MPA was established with the intention of recovering the declining abalone, spiny lobster, and finfish populations that the local cooperative depends on.
 The Reef Check Foundation trained the cooperative members in scuba survey methodologies to monitor and assess the recovery of the marine community within the reserve.
 Reef Check and COBI have furthered their involvement with CBM to help the fishermen involved to establish a fair market for their catch as well as to improve their supply chain management.
 The intention of this project is to create a new source of sustainably caught finfish and shellfish for Southern Californian and Mexican markets, to ensure the protection of the marine environment, and to benefit the communities of Magdalena Bay.
 As one of the oldest and strongest fishing cooperatives in Baja, CBM is setting an example of how ecologically beneficial practices will improve business and benefit the community.
 COBI continues to work with other Baja California fishing communities on establish voluntary marine reserves for the benefit of their resources.Learn more